SS Princess Sophia: Similar wrecks

 In fine weather and smooth seas on 5 August 1910, Princess May, another CPR steamship, grounded on Sentinel Island within sight of Vanderbilt Reef.
 All aboard were evacuated to the nearby light station, and the vessel itself was later removed from the rock with relatively minor damage.
 It was Princess May that CPR dispatched on hearing of the grounding of Princess Sophia to pick up her passengers who they presumed would be soon evacuated.
-While Princess May grounding had been in early August, and not late October, still there were other vessels with Princess Sophia grounding and the stranded ship seemed to be secure.
+While Princess Mays grounding had been in early August, and not late October, still there were other vessels with the Princess Sophia and the stranded ship seemed to be secure.